RJDennis/ChebyshevApprox.jl/README.md

 chebpoly = ChebPoly(w,order,domain)
 ```

-where `order` would be an integer (complete polynomial) or a tuple of integers (tensor-product polynomial).
+where `order` would be an integer (complete polynomial) or a 1d array of integers (tensor-product polynomial).

 The remaining four structures are interpolation objects, which are created as follows: